Huang Baokun: State security career

 In June 2016, Huang was moved from the MPS into the Ministry of State Security with a brief preparatory assignment as secretary of the party committee of the Zhejiang State Security Department.
 By August 1, the Standing Committee of the 12th Zhejiang Provincial People's Congress had announced Huang as the new director of the Zhejiang SSD, succeeding Wang Han, who had transferred to become provincial chief procurator.

 By April 2020, Huang was promoted to one of the MSS' most prestigious positions: director of the Shanghai State Security Bureau, a bureau with tens of thousands of employees executing a global intelligence mission.

 Rape accusation

 Huang made headlines throughout Asia in November 2021 when an employee of the Shanghai SSB publicly accused Huang of raping his daughter.
 The Bureau refused comment on the matter, but tacitly admitted to a Radio Free Asia reporter that an internal investigation into the matter was ongoing.
-According to RFA, some analysts believe that the accusation was related to hidden power struggles within the CCP, as Huang is regarded as a member of Xi Jinping's faction of the CCP, known as the New Zhejiang Army.
+According to RFA, some analysts believe that the accusation was related to hidden power struggles within the CCP, as Huang is regarded as a member of Xi Jinping's faction of the CCP, known as the New Zhijiang Army.